AxdeKlerk/Praise-The-Loud/Testing.md

 Julie submitted a review but said the submit button behaved oddly, and her uploaded photo also displayed strangely.
 She confirmed the text input cut her off before she could finish her thought and suggested there may be a character limit issue.
 When asked, she said she preferred to avoid “waffle” but still needed room to round off the review properly.
 She also sent screenshots of the odd behavior for further analysis.

+Steph chose not to setup a profile and decided that she would have a look later when the others had created their reviews to see what it all looked like.
+She never did give any feedback.

+Paul B. only created a profile after the festival and submitted one review.
+His only feedback was; "you still have some work to do!".

 **Profile Setup**

-- [x] Users should be informed if their chosen username is invalid (e.g. contains spaces)
+- [x] Users should be informed if their chosen username is invalid (clear error message)
 - [x] Profile creation page should provide helpful error feedback
 - [x] Users can upload a profile image